vitoriamatos/curso_ebac_frontend/README.md

 This repository just was created to conclued a module of Fronted in [EBAC Course](https://ebaconline.com.br/front-end-profession).

-✨ Take a look at how it turned out sparkles ✨
+✨ Take a look at how it turned out ✨

 ![Workspace](./workspace.png)